M1-CHPS/glhpc/docs/annex/install_fedora.md

 </figure>

-You should see something *like this*.
-Note that it may look very different, as this menu is hardware dependant.
+You should see something *similar* to this.
+Note that it may look very different, as this menu is hardware dependent.

 You should look for something named **Boot Priorities** or **Boot Order**, and modify the boot order so that the **first item is either:**